 Is it advisable to borrow from MTN?

-I won’t advise you borrow data on one of our post, we explain and gave the USSD of all MTN data plan.
+I won’t advise you to borrow data on one of our posts, we explain and gave the USSD of all MTN data plans.
 If you take a look at it, you will see that MTN data bundles are very affordable.

 I suggest you borrow only when it is urgent, and no other alternative is available.
 Just know that you spend much more when you end up borrowing data.

-The charges MTN collect from Xtrabyte is a Capital NO from me.
+The charges MTN collects from Xtrabyte is a Capital NO from me.

-The percentage MTN charge from borrowed data is too much when the calculated base on turnover.
+The percentage MTN charge from borrowed data is too much when calculated base on turnover.